PrestaShop/prestashop-specs/back-office/wishlist.md

 - Products with combinations & customizations

 Functional rules:
-What type of users can add products to their favourites?
+What type of users can add products to their favorites?
 Only logged-in users can add a product to their favourites - provided they click on the heart on the product sheet or a product block from a navigation page

 ![wishlist screen 1](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-1.png)